asbestboi/portfolio/README.md

+# THIS SITE IS OUTDATED.
-# this is my portfolio. please check it out on [asbestboi.github.io/portfolio](https://asbestboi.github.io/portfolio/)
+please check out the new site on [adambauer.org](https://adambauer.org/)